sudo-sturbia/xenigma/README.md

 # xenigma
-> A modified version of the enigma encryption machine created in Go.
+A modified version of the enigma machine created in Go.

+## What's different?
+`xenigma` adds another layer of complexity to the original enigma machine.

+- Allows for **any number of rotors**.
+- All of machine's components are **fully configurable**.
+- **Handles most user errors**.
+Configurations are verified throughout every step.
+- All used components can be **randomly generated**.
+- Many different configuration options are provided, such as rotor's step, cycle and more.

-## How to install?
+## How to Install?

 ```shell
 go get github.com/sudo-sturbia/xenigma/cmd/xenigma
 ```

-## How to use?
+## How to Use?

 `xenigma` can be used as a command line tool or exported for usage as a package.
 For documentation of the package check [godoc](https://godoc.org/github.com/sudo-sturbia/xenigma/pkg/machine).